 There is only one solution for Mixed Content Error;

 - Correct SSL setup.

-- Replace the every instance of Http to Https by the Better search plugin, here is the complete guide to move WordPress site to HTTPS.
+- Replace every instance of HTTP to HTTPS with the Better search plugin, here is the complete guide to moving WordPress site to HTTPS.

 Common WordPress Errors and Issues: Conclusion